Education Programs: Schools

 Honolulu Hawaii 96813

-For the past nine years, The National Endowment for the Arts and the Poetry Foundation have partnered with the Hawai`i State Foundation on Culture and the Arts and Honolulu Theatre for Youth to offer Poetry Out Loud, a nationwide poetry recitation contest.
-Poetry Our Loud encourages young people to learn about great poetry through memorization and performance, helping participants to master public speaking skills, build self-confidence, and learn about their literary heritage.
+For the past ten years, The National Endowment for the Arts and the Poetry Foundation have partnered with the Hawai`i State Foundation on Culture and the Arts and Honolulu Theatre for Youth to offer Poetry Out Loud, a nationwide poetry recitation contest.
+Poetry Out Loud encourages young people to learn about great poetry through memorization and performance, helping participants to master public speaking skills, build self-confidence, and learn about their literary heritage.
 Starting at the classroom level, teachers are provided with free curriculum materials – a teacher’s guide, "Learning Recitation" DVD, posters, and website, all designed to meet national standards – to augment their regular curriculum with poetry recitation and competition.
 School-level recitation champions advance to the state and national levels.

 This special program for high school students tours directly to the classroom.
 Two short plays dealing with the subject of sexual violence, how to recognize it and how to prevent it are presented to small single sex groups.
 The presentation of each play is followed by a facilitated group discussion developed in collaboration with the Sex Abuse Treatment Center.